 To introduce our deterministic bound, we first define the matrix

 which corresponds to the ``meat'' of the sandwich variance of the OLS estimator in a mis-specified linear models; see~\cite{Buja14}.
-Notice that in the above expression the variance cannot be pushed inside the summation since the observations are not assumed independent.
-Throughout this section, for any non-singular matrix $A$, we let $\kappa(A) = \|A^{-1}\|_{\mathrm{op}}\|A\|_{\mathrm{op}}$ be its condition number.
+Notice that in the above expression the variance cannot be pushed inside the summation since the observations are not necessarily assumed to be independent.

 \begin{theorem} Assume $\Sigma_n$ and $V_n$ to be invertible and set